-We expect plants to start shooting and flowering earlier in the year as a result of climate change warming the Earth.
-They may also start appearing in new areas, as warmer temperatures enable them to live in environments that were previously too cold for them.
+The Golden Wattle is expected to alter its shooting and flowering periods as a result of climate change impacting temperature and rainfall.
+They may also start appearing in new areas, as climate change enables them to live in environments that were previously unsuitable for them.
 Help scientists answer the question: "How are our animals, plants and ecosystems responding to climate change?"

 When To Look

 - From autumn throughout spring and early summer